“Thank you”, are usually not a baby’s first words. Why?

 Few people get out of bed in the morning thinking, “I want to feel miserable today.”
 Yet that is often what happens.
 We let our feelings dictate how we act.
 Instead, let’s act grateful, and soon we will feel thankful.

-God bless you today as you practice being grateful.
+God bless you today as you practice how to be grateful.

 You might also like to read: